OUTAGE MGMT

 Animal Contact

-Bird, squirrel, and marten contact with overhead and underground equipment (responsible for 5-10% of outages in suburban/rural territories), raptor nesting in substations, and burrowing animal damage to underground cables.
-Animal protection installation on ring main units and substation equipment reduces animal-caused outages by 70-80%.
+Squirrel, bird, and snake contact with overhead equipment (responsible for 5-10% of outages in suburban/rural territories), raptor nesting in substations, and burrowing animal damage to underground cables.
+Animal guard installation on reclosers and substation equipment reduces animal-caused outages by 70-80%.

 Vehicular Impact

-Vehicle collisions with utility poles and cabinets, underground cable strikes during excavation, and crane/equipment contact with overhead lines during construction activity.
-National one-call system compliance reduces third-party strikes.
+Vehicle collisions with utility poles (8,000-10,000 incidents/year nationally), underground cable strikes during excavation (500,000 utility hits/year from dig-ins), and crane/equipment contact with overhead lines during construction activity

 System Overload